Gas van: Nazi Germany

 Gas vans were used, particularly at the Chełmno extermination camp, until gas chambers were developed as a more efficient method for murdering large numbers of people.
 Two types of gas vans were used by the Einsatzgruppen in the East.
 The Opel-Blitz, which weighed 3.5 tons, and the larger Saurerwagen, which weighed 7 tons.
 In Belgrade, the gas van was known as "Dušegupka" and in the occupied parts of the USSR similarly as "душегубка" (dushegubka, literally "soul killer" or "exterminator").
 The SS used the euphemisms Sonderwagen, Spezialwagen or S-Wagen ("special vehicle") for the vans.
 The gas vans were specifically designed to direct deadly exhaust fumes via metal pipes into the airtight cargo compartments, where the intended victims had been forcibly stuffed to capacity.
 When the gas was released, victims screamed and knocked on the walls, begging for the Germans to release them.
 After their deaths, their bodies were "thrown out blue, wet with sweat and urine, the legs covered with excrement and menstrual blood".
-These gruesome symptoms were one of the reasons why Rudolf Höss chose Zyklon B as the primary killing method for Jews.
-Ironically, Zyklon B inflicted similar symptoms.
+These symptoms were one of the reasons why Rudolf Höss chose Zyklon B as the primary killing method for Jews, as it was believed that it would cause death without such disturbing symptoms.
+However according to some accounts, Zyklon B did cause similar effects.

 By June 1942 the main producer of gas vans, Gaubschat Fahrzeugwerke GmbH, had delivered 20 gas vans in two models (for 30–50 and 70–100 individuals) to Einsatzgruppen, out of 30 that were ordered from that company.
 Not one gas van was extant at the end of the war.
 The existence of gas vans first came to light in 1943 during the trial of Nazi collaborators who had been involved in the murder of civilians in Krasnodar.
 A group of 30 to 60 civilians were gassed on August 21 and 22, 1942 by members of SS-Sonderkommando 10a of Einsatzgruppe D, who were supported by local collaborators.
-Subsequently, gas vans were used for murder of Roma people and ill persons.
+Subsequently, gas vans were used for murder of Romany people and ill persons.
 The total number of gas van killings is unknown.

 The gas vans are extensively discussed in some of the interviews in Claude Lanzmann's film Shoah.